 The veteran gospel artist Sammy Cooper has said that Elder Mireku took his melodies.
-Sammy cooper in late 80s and early 2000s was a famous gospel artist who performed on big stages.
+Sammy cooper in the late 80s and early 2000s was a famous gospel artist who performed on big stages.

-A lot of popular gospel songs were done Elder Mireku and Sammy Cooper, however, he is disheartened to realize that practically all the tunes he did with Elder Mireku were not in his name.
+A lot of popular gospel songs were done by Elder Mireku and Sammy Cooper, however, he is disheartened to realize that practically all the tunes he did with Elder Mireku were not in his name.

 Sammy Cooper told Kofi Adoma Nwanwani on KofiTV that, all that he expected from Elder Mireku, his partner was to at least recognize him for his hard work.
 He cited several instances where songs that he wrote himself were later credited to Elder Mireku.

 I composed Maranatha song in 2005 at Fredima.
 That was when God told me to stop working with Elder Mireku.
 I informed him that I can’t work with him.
 I had then composed Maranatha, which he told me he will help with that song for the last time.
 Later, I realized the song has been credited to Elder Mireku.

 All the song I had compose were credited to him leaving me with nothing.